 Getting Started with the Playground Application

-Read below to learn more about the application or continue on to "Installing Genesys Web Engagement" for installation details and running the Playground application.
+Keep reading to learn more about the application, or go directly to "Installing Genesys Web Engagement" for details about installing and running the Playground application.

 Installing Genesys Web Engagement

-In order to use the Playground application, you must first install and configure Genesys Web Engagement and its related components, and then deploy the Playground Application.
+In order to use the Playground application, you must first install and configure Genesys Web Engagement and its related components, start Web Engagement Server and then deploy the Playground Application.

 For details, see the steps below: